Boots exec sees Walgreen tie-up fueling sector M&A

-Alliance Boots Holdings Ltd's ABN.UL multibillion-dollar tie-up with U.S. drugstore chain Walgreen Co WAG.N will spark other blockbuster deals in the consolidating and globalizing industry, said the executive chairman of European health and beauty group.
+June 22 The executive chairman of European health and beauty group Alliance Boots Holdings Ltd said its multibillion dollar tie-up with U.S. drugstore chain Walgreen Co will spark other blockbuster deals in the consolidating and globalizing industry.

-Speaking on Friday at a quickly organized investor conference to further explain the merits of the deal announced on Tuesday, Stefano Pessina said Walgreen and Alliance Boots will have "a couple of years" head start on other players as rivals seek their own deals.
+Speaking on Friday at a quickly organized investor conference to further explain the merits of the deal that was announced on Tuesday, Stefano Pessina said that Walgreen and Alliance Boots will have "a couple of years" head start on other players as rivals seek their own deals.

+Walgreen, the biggest U.S. drugstore chain, is initially taking a 45 percent stake in Alliance Boots for $6.7 billion in cash and stock, creating the world's biggest buyer of prescription drugs and giving both companies reach into new markets.

 "This move will trigger a number of mergers" elsewhere in the industry as large players look to expand into new markets, particularly emerging markets like China, and widen their product offerings in drugstores, Pessina said.